Slumber of Sullen Eyes

-Slumber of Sullen Eyes is the debut album by the Finnish death metal band Demigod.
-The album was released in 1992 on the Drowned Productions label.
+Slumber of Sullen Eyes is the debut album by the Finnish death metal band Demigod, released in 1992 on Drowned Productions.
 It was out of print for years but has been re-released worldwide by Xtreem Music in 2006.
 This remastered 2006 version includes the 1991 demo Unholy Domain as a bonus.
 The colour scheme of the artwork is somewhat different on the re-release, emphasizing copper and dark brown instead of the red-green-black of the original.
 As even the re-release CD had become hard to get, it was repressed in 2009.

+The album has been called an "underground favorite" in the genre.

+Style

+Slumber of Sullen Eyes has been noted for drawing influence from both the Swedish and Floridian variants of death metal.
+The album's instrumentation makes use of tremolo picking, tempo changes, "rigid" drumming, "groovy" rhythms, and bottom-heavy rhythm guitar work.